Pierre André de Suffren: American Revolutionary War

-Campaign in the Indian Ocean
+Indian Ocean campaign

 With the outbreak of the Fourth Anglo-Dutch War, France and the Dutch Republic found themselves allied against the Kingdom of Great Britain.
-The Dutch expected the British to send an expeditionary force to try and capture their Dutch Cape Colony, and Suffren was given command of a 5-ship squadron to reinforce it.
-The task force comprised the 74-gun Héros (under Suffren) and Annibal (under Trémignon), and the 64-gun Artésien (under Cardaillac), Sphinx (under Du Chilleau) and Vengeur (under Forbin), as well as the 16-gun corvette Fortune (under Lieutenant Lusignan), and seven transports carrying the Régiment de Pondichéry, under Brigadier General Thomas Conway.
+The Dutch expected the British to send an expeditionary force to try and capture the Dutch Cape Colony, and Suffren was given command of a 5-ship squadron to reinforce it.
+The task force comprised the 74-gun Héros (under Suffren) and Annibal (under Trémignon), and the 64-gun Artésien (under Cardaillac), Sphinx (under Du Chilleau) and Vengeur (under Forbin), as well as the 16-gun corvette Fortune (under Lieutenant Lusignan), and seven transports carrying the Pondicherry Regiment under Brigade-general Thomas Conway.
 All these ships had a copper sheathing, except for Fortune and Annibal.